 The history of La Perouse is closely linked with Sydney's earliest European history.
-The ill-fated French navigator, after whom the place was named, arrived just days after Captain Phillips's first landing at Kurnell, on the opposite shore.
+The ill-fated French navigator, after whom the place was named, arrived just days after Captain Phillip's first landing at Kurnell, on the opposite shore.
 Many European Australians' memories of the suburb involve stories of hardship and struggle.
 Hundreds of unemployed people camped there during the depression of the 1930s and again after World War II.
 Intertwined with these memories are the histories of Aboriginal Australians, for whom La Perouse is a place that marks a significant beginning.
 It is a different sort of beginning, not a triumphant story of the coming of civilisation, but the beginning of the invasion, of dispossession and degradation.
 Yet La Perouse is the only Sydney suburb where Aboriginal people have kept their territory from settlement until today, and its history is a story of the survival of culture in the face of European invasion.

 La Perouse is situated 14 kilometres south of the city of Sydney on the northern headland of Botany Bay and is part of the Randwick municipality.
 The La Perouse section of Botany Bay National Park extends from Cape Banks to Bare Island and has over 350 species of plants.
 La Perouse has an extensive foreshore and at the right time of year, Henry Head provides a good whale-watching point.